 OneBlade v2 (and Core, presumably) have a head that’s redesigned from v1, using a patent-pending “Active Floating Blade Approach System” (AFBAS).
 AFBAS claims to allow the blade to float in 3 axes, while preserving blade angle, blade exposure, and blade gap.
 What they’ve done, I believe, is add a longitudinal pivot point halfway back from the cutting blade to allow the blade to rock up and down during the shave.
-[Note from Mantic59: my understanding is the engineering of the Genesis and Core heads are slightly different but achieve similar results.]
+[N[Note from Mantic59: my understanding is the engineering of the Genesis and Core heads are slightly different but achieve similar results.]
 As I think about it, it seems difficult to me that they’d preserve angle when the angle changes due to blade rocking, gap as gap increases due to blade rocking, or exposure (when it rocks up, more blade would be exposed across the invisible line formed between the leading edges of the top guard and bottom guard of the head).
 I expect the truth is that there are a lot of variables – the blade moving in the head, the head moving in my hand, the surface of my skin deforming no matter how little pressure I might try to apply.

 OneBlade claims in testing that they found this increased comfort.
 “In essence, we have increased the mildness of our razor while increasing the efficiency and closeness of the shave – no other single edge or double edge razor can make this claim,” is what OneBlade sent us in a document.